 What is a Chargeback?

-It is a costly process for merchants and merchant account providers.
-Because of this, many merchant account providers close merchant accounts for having multiple chargeback occurrences or decline applications for a history of chargebacks.
+The chargeback process is costly for both merchants and merchant account providers.
+Because of this, merchant account providers have been known to close merchant accounts for having multiple chargeback occurrences, or decline applications for a history of chargebacks.

 Why do chargebacks happen?

 It is important to understand why chargebacks happen so you can establish a quick plan of action.
-These are the three main reasons a chargeback may occur:
+Below are the three main reasons chargebacks occur:

-Sometimes, merchants deliver goods or services without a hitch but the customer still files a dispute.
+Friendly fraud: Sometimes, merchants deliver goods or services without a hitch but the customer still files a dispute.
 This situation is called friendly fraud and can either be an accidental or intentional dispute made by the cardholder.
 These are the types of chargebacks that merchants should focus on fighting as they incur the most losses.
 (Note: While most friendly fraud is intentional, it can sometimes be accidental!
 For example, your customer didn't recognize the charge on their card and decided to dispute it or they failed to authorize the transaction with their card provider.)

 How You Can Reduce Chargebacks